Dr. Avery Faigenbaum, Professor

 About Dr. Avery Faigenbaum

 Dr. Avery Faigenbaum is a Full Professor in the Department of Health and Exercise Science.
-He joined The College of New Jersey in 2004 and teaches a range of courses covering health promotion, pediatric exercise science, and clinical exercise physiology.
-In addition, Dr. Faigenbaum serves as Internship Coordinator for the Exercise Science program.
-His research interests focus on pediatric exercise science, physical education, and preventive medicine.
+He joined The College of New Jersey in 2004 and teaches a range of courses covering health promotion, exercise prescription, and clinical exercise physiology.
+His research interests focus on pediatric exercise science, resistance exercise, and preventive medicine.
 He incorporates years of experience as a pediatric exercise scientist into his classes and strives to “bridge the gap” between the laboratory and the playing field.
 His pedagogical approach which involves reflection and evaluation challenges his students to put theory into practice and to think about what they are doing, why they are doing it, and how it can be a meaningful and long-lasting experience for the students and patients they will work with in the future.

-His prospective research involves exercise interventions in public schools and sport centers to understand changes in health, fitness and athleticism in children and adolescents.
-As an active researcher and practitioner, he has co-authored over 200 peer-reviewed publications, 39 book chapters and nine books including Youth Strength Training, Strength and Power for Young Athletes, and Progressive Plyometrics for Kids.
-Dr Faigenbaum has been lead or co-author on several position statement papers on youth resistance training.
+His prospective research involves exercise interventions in public schools and youth centers to understand changes in health, fitness and athleticism in children and adolescents.
+As an active researcher and practitioner, he has co-authored over 200 peer-reviewed publications, 40 book chapters and 10 books including Youth Strength Training, Strength and Power for Young Athletes, and Progressive Plyometrics for Kids.
+Dr. Faigenbaum has been lead or co-author on several position statement papers on youth resistance training.

-Dr Faigenbaum received his BS, MS and EdD from Boston University, and previously taught at the University of Massachusetts Boston and Lasell College.
+Dr. Faigenbaum received his BS, MS and EdD from Boston University, and previously taught at the University of Massachusetts and Lasell College.